 We also recommend that you book your care with us using our online booking form.

-It is recommended that all pregnant women take 400 micrograms (mcg) of folic acid each day.
+It is recommended that all pregnant women and people take 400 micrograms (mcg) of folic acid each day.
 Ideally you should take this from before you are pregnant until you are 12 weeks pregnant.

-The Department of Health also recommends that all adults, including pregnant and breastfeeding women, need 10 micrograms (10mcg) of vitamin D a day, and should take a supplement containing this amount.
+The Department of Health also recommends that all adults, including pregnant and breast/chest feeding women and people, need 10 micrograms (10mcg) of vitamin D a day, and should take a supplement containing this amount.

 Parent education sessions